-Fractal geometry represents the full mathematical fruition of the fourth stage of self-reflexive consciousness, where imaginary numbers are concretized in nature simultaneously to co-create world and self.
+Fractal geometry represents the full mathematical fruition of this fourth stage of selfreflexive consciousness, where imaginary numbers are concretized in nature to simultaneously co-create world and self.
 Computer-generated fractals provide one of the most successful tools ever discovered/invented for simulating highly complex forms in nature.
 With fractals comes the cybersemiotic recognition of how the infinite becomes finitely embodied in nature.
-When the computer is used as a microscope on the complex plane to zoom in on ever-smaller scales of the nonlinear Mandelbrot set $(z \rightarrow x^{2+} c)$, iteration exhibits unceasing complexity, shifting dynamically with the perspective of the observer.
-This is illustrated in the Mandelbrot zoom within Figure 5, where each box represents a magnification of a small area within the previous box.
+When the computer is used as a microscope on the complex plane to zoom in on ever-smaller scales of the Mandelbrot set $(z \rightarrow x^2 + c)$, iteration exhibits unceasing complexity, shifting dynamically with the perspective of the observer.

 The benchmark of fractals is self-similarity, a newly discovered, self-reflexive symmetry in which parts of a fractal object resemble the whole.
-Sometimes this resemblance is approximate and statistical, as is the case with the nonlinear Mandelbrot set.
-Other times self-similarity is exact, such as with linear fractals.
-Figure 6 illustrates a linear fractal called the Koch snowflake.
-In this figure, we easily see how each iteration brings greater complexity.
-While the area within the snowflake remains finitely bounded, the edges of the Koch curve grow infinitely complex.
-Whether we consider the linear or nonlinear variety of fractal, not only is the whole greater than the sum of its parts-the hallmark of organic as compared to purely mechanistic systems-but the whole is also paradoxically embodied within the very parts themselves.
+Sometimes this resemblance is exact, as in the case of linear fractals like the Koch snowflake; at other times it is approximate and statistical, as with the Mandelbrot set.
+In either case, rather than the whole being greater than the sum of its parts, the hallmark of organic systems as compared to purely mechanistic ones, instead we find the paradoxical embodiment of the whole detectable within its parts at multiple scales of observation.